Coronavirus lockdown extended till 31 May, says NDMA

 The fourth extension of the lockdown, which was imposed by the government on 25 March, comes amid the Centre's push to combat the novel coronavirus outbreak in the country.
 The third phase will end today, 17 May.

-However, a couple of states such as Maharashtra and Tamil Nadu have already extended the lockdown till 31 May owing to the increasing coronavirus cases and deaths there.
+However, some states such as Maharashtra, Punjab, and Tamil Nadu have already extended the lockdown till 31 May owing to the increasing coronavirus cases and deaths there.
+Karnataka extended the lockdown for two more days with no relaxations from the third phase.

 "There will be some relaxations in the fourth phase," said Maharashtra Chief Secretary Ajoy Mehta.
 "The green and orange zones will get more relaxations, in terms of starting more services.
 As of now only essential services are operational, he added.